 Where can I find dentures under $400 near me?

 You can find low-cost dentures and dental care by checking out the following options:

 - Dental schools

 You should also find out if you are eligible for Medicaid, because if you are, your state might cover dentures and other dental work as well.

 How much does it cost to get dentures without insurance?

-If you have to pay full price for a set of quality dentures, it could cost you anywhere from $800 to $1,500 for a full arch.
+If you have to pay full price for a set of quality dentures, the cost for dentures without insurance could be anywhere from $800 to $1,500 for a full arch.